MiraGeoscience/geoapps/docs/content/apps/export.rst

 Export
 ======

-This application exports objects and data to various file formats.
+This application lets users export objects and data from a ``geoh5`` to various open file formats.

 .. figure:: ./images/export_app.png